 What is the best coffee machine for home in India in 2026?

 For most Indian buyers, the Agaro Imperial Espresso Machine at ₹9,990 is the best value home coffee machine — durable aluminium build, excellent steam wand, consistent espresso shots.
-For one-touch bean-to-cup automation, the Budan Infinity at ₹64,999 is excellent.
-For budget buyers, the Inalsa Espresso Machine at ₹8,495 is the best starting point.
+For fully automatic bean-to-cup, the Wonderchef Regenta (₹54,779) offers Indian brand backing, and the Budan Infinity (₹64,999) offers the most affordable full-automation.
+For beginners, the Inalsa Espresso Machine at ₹8,495 is the best starting point.

 Which is better for home use — an espresso machine or a drip coffee machine?

 It depends entirely on what you drink.
-If your daily coffee is espresso, latte or cappuccino, get an espresso machine — the Agaro Imperial, Rossmann Aroma, or Inalsa.
-If you primarily drink black filter-style coffee or Americanos, the Russell Hobbs Grind & Brew or Philips Drip Coffee Maker will serve you better and more economically.
+If your daily coffee is espresso, latte or cappuccino, get an espresso machine — the Agaro Imperial, Inalsa, or Morphy Richards Impresso.
+If you primarily drink black filter-style coffee or Americanos, the Russell Hobbs Grind & Brew (₹11,995) is the best option in India — the only machine under ₹15,000 with an integrated burr grinder.

 How much does it cost to run a coffee machine at home in India per day?